rdlaitila/maillog2db/README.md

 Please review the source imports from https://github.com/admin36/pfmaillog2db/blob/master/src/github.com/admin36/pfmaillog2db/pfmaillog2db.go for more details

+Pfmaillog2db also requires a mysql database.
+No other databases are supported at this time.

 # Example Usage

 Once you have the binary available either pre-compiled or source-compiled, usage is as follows (assuming installed under /opt/pfmaillog2db):